 9. Direct Deposit

 - University rule 6C1-3.0422 provides the following relative to direct deposit of employee pay:

 - The following describes the direct deposit requirement for all University of Florida employees.
 Direct deposit is the electronic transfer of net salary and travel expense reimbursements into University of Florida employees’ personal checking or savings account at United States financial institution.

-- All employees, including temporary hires and non-work study students, are required to participate in the Direct Deposit Program as a condition of employment, regardless of date of hire.
+- All employees, including temporary hires and non-work study students, are required to participate in the Direct Deposit Program as a condition of employment.

-- The University of Florida Direct Deposit Authorization form, FA-PS-DDA, is incorporated herein by reference.
-The form should be completed and returned to the department as part of the New Hire Packet.
+- The University of Florida Direct Deposit Authorization form must be completed and returned to the department as part of the New Hire Packet.

 - Federal Regulations, Work-Study students are not required to participate in the Direct Deposit Program, but they are strongly encouraged by the University of Florida to participate.